Nimble Freelancer

 The best thing you can do is cook it as soon as possible after buying it.

-Let us talk about USDA grade meats!
+Let us talk about aboUSDA-graded meats!

 “The USDA (The United States Department of Agriculture) is an organization that grades meat upon the request of the meatpacker.
-It determines the quality rating that’s based upon the amount of marbling and the age of the meat.”
+It determines the quality rating based upon the amount of marbling and the age of the meat.”

 USDA Prime is the highest quality of meat.